 Dried flowers are great additions to natural cleaning products.
 They partner nicely with citrusy scents and mints, too.

 Sew little aromatic sachets to include in dresser drawers and closets.
 You can even fashion no-sew varieties by tying little muslin or fine mesh bags.

 Sprigs of dried flowers look lovely atop a package, in the midst of a bow.
 You might also scatter dried petals in your gift card.

-Make dried flowers the focal point of a centerpiece, A large, clear bowl of hibiscus flowers or a basket of lavender flowers will add color to a side table or dinner seating, for example.
+Make dried flowers the focal point of a centerpiece.
+A large, clear bowl of hibiscus flowers or a basket of lavender flowers will add color to a side table or dinner setting, for example.
 (Choose aromatic flowers for around the house but less fragrant ones for the dinner table, so they don't interfere with the aroma of the food.)

 A collection of colors and textures can be combined to make a potpourri.
 Make the scent long lasting by including a fixative such as orris root, and enhance the scent with essential oils, if you like.

 If you make your own candles, you can easily incorporate dried flowers into your molds.
 But even if you're not a candlemaker, you can add dried flowers to the outside of your plain candles.
 Simply place crushed dried flowers on wax paper.
 Pour a little melted wax over the flowers, and then roll the candle in the flowers.

 Dried flowers can also be incorporated into the process of making your own paper.
 Or, for handmade cards, simply apply dried flowers to good quality (fairly heavy) cardstock with a little glue and a paintbrush.
 (Tweezers are helpful for arranging the flowers.)
 Dried flowers can also be used to decorate scrapbooking pages.